-FY11 FY10 Claim liability, beginning of year \$ 97.1 \$ 113.7 Increase in liability estimate 1,113.5 1,044.6 Payments and decreases in liability estimate (1,130.3) ( (1,061.2) Claims liability, end of year \$ 80.3 \$ 97.1
+FY11 FY10 Claim liability, beginnng of year \$ 97.1 \$ 113.7 Increase in liability estimate 1,113.5 1,044.6 Payments and decreases in liability estimate (1,130.3) (1,061.2) Claims liability, end of year \$ 80.3 \$ 97.1

-C. Other Claims & Judgments

-The following amounts were recognized for claims and judgments as of June 30, 2011 (amounts in millions):

-Year ended June 30

-2011 2010

-Unpaid claims, beginning of year \$ 60.0 \$ 91.6

-Incurred claims 11.1 13.5

-Claim payments and reductions (31.1) (23.5)

-MassDOT transfer-OCIP (21.6)
+B. Workers' Compensation and Group Insurance Liabilities

-Unpaid claims end of year \$ 40.0 \$ 60.0

-D. Environmental Remediation

-Governmental Accounting Standards Board Statement No 49, Accounting and Financial Reporting for Pollution Remediation Obligations (GASB 49) became effective in FY09.
+C. Other Claims & Judgments The following amounts were recognized for claims and judgments as of June 30, 2011 (amounts in millions): Year ended June 30 2011 2010 Unpaid claims, beginning of year\$ 60.0\$ 91.6Incurred claims11.113.5Claim payments and reductions (31.1) (23.5) MassDOT transfer-OCIP- (21.6) Unpaid claims end of year\$ 40.0\$ 60.0 D. Environmental Remediation Governmental Accounting Standards Board Statement No 49, Accounting an Financial Reporting for Pollution Remediation Obligations (GASB 49) became effective in FY09.
 GASB 49 provides guidance in estimating and reporting the potential costs of pollution remediation.
-While GASB 49 does not require the Commonwealth to search for pollution, it does require the Commonwealth to reasonably estimate and report a remediation liability when any of the following obligating events has occurred:

-- Pollution poses an imminent danger to the public and the Commonwealth is compelled to take action; - The Commonwealth is found in violation of a pollution-related permit or license; - The Commonwealth is named, or has evidence that it will be named, as a responsible party by a regulator; - The Commonwealth is named, or has evidence that it will be named in a lawsuit to enforce a cleanup; - The Commonwealth commences or legally obligates itself to conduct remediation activities.
+While GASB 49 does not require the Commonwealth to search for pollution, it does require the Commonwealth to reasonably estimate and report a remediation liability when any of the following obligating events has occurred: Pollution poses an imminent danger to the public and the Commonwealth compelled to take action; The Commonwealth is found in violation of a pollution-related permit of license; The Commonwealth is named, or has evidence that it will be named, as responsible party by a regulator; The Commonwealth is named, or has evidence that it will be named in lawsuit to enforce a cleanup; The Commonwealth commences or legally obligates itself to conduct remediation activities.
 Site investigation, planning and design, cleanup and site monitoring are typical remediation activities underway across the Commonwealth.
 Several Commonwealth agencies have dedicated programs, rules and regulations that routinely deal with remediation related issues; others become aware of pollution conditions in the fulfillment of their missions.
 The Commonwealth has the knowledge and expertise to estimate the remediation obligations presented herein based upon prior experience in identifying and funding similar remediation activities.

-The standard requires the Commonwealth to calculate pollution remediation liabilities using the expected cash flow technique, which measures the liability as the sum of probability-weighted amounts in a range of possible estimated amounts.
+The standard requires the Commonwealth to calculate pollution remediation liabilities using the expected cash flow technique, which measures the liabilit as the sum of probability-weighted amounts in a range of possible estimate amounts.
 Where the Commonwealth cannot reasonably estimate a pollution remediation obligation it does not report a liability.
-Several state departments perform continuous monitoring of polluted sites.
-Since the monitoring for such sites is perpetual, undiscounted multi-year costs for such sites have not been estimated.
-Because of a lack of information about the type and extent of the remediation effort that could be required, no range of outlays for the overall remediation effort for such sites could be developed at this time.
+Several state department perform continuous monitoring of polluted sites.
+Since the monitoring for suc- sites is perpetual, undiscounted multi-year costs for such sites have not bee estimated.
+Because of a lack of information about the type and extent of the remediation effort that could be required, no range of outlays for the overa remediation effort for such sites could be developed at this time.
+The remediation obligation estimates that appear in this report are subject t